jcolson/geoloc/README.md

 ```

 to run the service on port 8080 and also load external geo json data (geocombined.json in this instance)

+There are several json data files in the repository, they all end with json.
+The geocombined.json file is a combination of the geousa.json and the geoworld.json file, which contains Poly's of the United States individual states as well as the rest of world country polygons.

 ```sh
 PORT=8080 EXTERNALDATA=geocombined.json ./geoloc